labsyspharm/naivestates/README.md

 # naivestates - Inference of cell states using Naive Bayes

+This work is supported by *NIH Grant 1U54CA225088: Systems Pharmacology of Therapeutic and Adverse Responses to Immune Checkpoint and Small Molecule Drugs* and by *NCI grant 1U2CCA233262: Pre-cancer atlases of cutaneous and hematologic origin (PATCH Center)*.

+**Contributors:** Artem Sokolov

 ## Installation

 The package can be installed directly from GitHub with the following commands: